RABBITS -- II. The impact of AGN feedback on coalescing supermassive black holes in disc and elliptical galaxy mergers: Numerical simulations

 For the SMBH subgrid model, we use the SMBH binary accretion model introduced in \citetalias{Liao2023}, which extends the widely used Bondi--Hoyle--Lyttleton (BHL) accretion \citep{Hoyle1939,Bondi1944,Bondi1952} model into the SMBH binary phase and incorporates the preferential accretion subgrid model of circumbinary discs \citep{Duffell2020}.
-Specifically, when an SMBH is in the single SMBH phase, its accretion rate is computed following the traditional BHL model \citep{Springel2005feedback}.
-When two SMBHs form a bound binary, their total accretion rate is computed using the BHL formula and the gas properties at the centre of mass (CoM) of the SMBH binary, i.e.
+Specifically, when an SMBH is in the single SMBH phase, its accretion rate is computed following the traditional BHL model \citep{Springel2005feedback}. \footnote{While the BHL model has been widely adopted in many galaxy formation simulations \citep[e.g.][]{Vogelsberger2013,Schaye2015,Pillepich2018}, there exists a considerable body of literature devoted to comparing the BHL estimation with accretion rates measured from high-resolution hydrodynamical simulations or proposing alternative accretion subgrid models \citep[e.g.][]{Hopkins2011,Power2011,Curtis2015,Curtis2016,Tremmel2017,Angles-Alcazar2021,Akerman2023}.} When two SMBHs form a bound binary, their total accretion rate is computed using the BHL formula and the gas properties at the centre of mass (CoM) of the SMBH binary, i.e.

 where $\alpha = 25$ is the boost factor, $G$ is the gravitational constant, $M_{\rm bin} = M_{\rm BH,1} + M_{\rm BH,2}$ (assuming $M_{\rm BH,1} \geq M_{\rm BH,2}$) is the total mass of the SMBH binary, $M_{\rm BH,1}$ and $M_{\rm BH,2}$ are the masses of the primary SMBH and the secondary SMBH, $\rho_{\rm CoM}$ and $c_{\rm s, CoM}$ are the gas density and the sound speed at the CoM position of the binary, and $v_{\rm rel, CoM}$ is the magnitude of the relative velocity between the binary's CoM velocity and the gas velocity at the CoM position of the binary.
 The total accretion rate is capped by the Eddington limit of the binary system.
-Then, to distribute the total accretion rate between each SMBH of the binary system, we use the fitting formula from circumbinary disc simulations derived in \citet{Duffell2020},
+Then, to distribute the total accretion rate between each SMBH of the binary system, we use the fitting formula from circumbinary disc simulations derived in \citet{Duffell2020}, \footnote{The circumbinary disc simulations in \citet{Duffell2020} do not incorporate AGN feedback.
+Therefore, adopting the fitting formula of Equation (\ref{eq:duffel2020}) implicitly assumes that AGN feedback does not influence the disc structure.
+However, AGN feedback could potentially impact the evolution of the SMBH binary + disc system \citep{delvalle2018}.
+As discussed in \citetalias{Liao2023}, this aspect can be improved in future work once fitting formulae from circumbinary disc simulations including AGN feedback are available.}

 where $q \equiv M_{\rm BH,2}/ M_{\rm BH,1} \in (0, 1]$ is the SMBH mass ratio.
 As a result, the secondary SMBH gets a higher accretion rate compared to the primary SMBH, which is called preferential accretion and drives the SMBH binary toward equal mass.
 This binary accretion model provides more physically motivated SMBH mass evolution in the binary phase, which is important for modelling the AGN feedback and the GW induced recoil velocities.